Quick Summary

 Also Read:

-Understanding the difference between a distribution list & a shared mailbox
+What is the difference between a distribution list & a shared mailbox?

 Does a shared mailbox need a license?

-Yes, a shared mailbox requires a license to be created and used.
+Yes, you need a license to add a shared mailbox in Outlook.
 The specific type of license needed depends on your version of Microsoft Exchange and your subscription type.

 For example, with an Office 365 Business Premium subscription, you can create and use shared mailboxes without needing additional licenses.
 However, if you have an Exchange on-premises setup, you may need to purchase an Exchange CAL (Client Access License) for each user who needs access to the shared mailbox.